 King has been honored and recognized by numerous organizations for his dedication and commitment to success.
 In July, 2000, he was honored as the Sports Executive of the Year at the Rainbow Sports Awards, reflecting not only his accomplishments in the sports industry, but also for the grace, dignity, commitment and humanity that he exemplifies throughout his everyday life.
 In 2001, ‘Street and Smith’s Business Journal’ named him one the industries "Forty under 40."
 He was also inducted into Duke University’s Hall of Honor on Dec.
 2, 2001, in its charter group.
 In May 2003, Sports Illustrated named King one of the “101 Most Influential Minorities in Sports,” a list that included “men and women that are reshaping the sports industry and opening doors through which others will follow.”
 King also was honored by the African-American Ethnic Sports Hall of Fame as the NBA Executive of the Year in July, 2003.

 Born Jan.
 23, 1966, King was a political science major at Duke and follows national and local politics closely.
 He is also a movie buff and early in his career hosted his own movie review show for WBNQ-Radio in Bloomington, Ill. titled "Kings Clips."

-King resides in suburban Philadelphia with his wife, Melanie and their two children, daughter, Natane and son, Reggie.
+King resides in Manhattan with his wife, Melanie and their two children, daughter, Natane and son, Reggie.